Interpolative Fusions I: Tame topological base

 Since $X'$ is pseudo-dense in $X$, $X'$ is dense in $\core(X)$ by Proposition~\ref{prop:topo-2}.
 It follows that $\cl(X'\cap \core(X)) = \cl(\core(X))$, which is $\sM$-definable.
 As $(X'\cap \rs(X)) \subseteq \rs(X)$, any pseudo-closure of $(X' \cap \rs(X))$ has dimension at most $\dim \rs(X) < \dim X$.
 So $\cl(X'\cap \rs(X))$ is $\sM$-definable by induction.
 Thus $\cl(X')$ is a union of two $\sM$-definable sets and is therefore $\sM$-definable. \end{proof}

-We conclude this section by giving examples of structures with compatible definable topologies.
-In each case $\sT$ and $\dim$ are canonical, so we do not describe them in detail.
-And in each case the existence of dimensionally pure decompositions (and hence the residue inequality, by Proposition~\ref{prop:residue}) follows from the appropriate cell decomposition or ``weak cell decomposition'' result.
-In different settings, cells (or ``weak cells'') have different definitions, but they are easily seen to be dimensionally pure in each case.
+We conclude this section by giving examples of structures with $\dim$-compatible definable topologies.
+In those examples, $\sT$ and $\dim$ are canonical, so we do not describe them in detail.
+In each case, existence of pure dimensional decompositions (and hence the residue inequality, by Proposition~\ref{prop:residue}) follows from the appropriate cell decomposition or ``weak cell decomposition''.
+In different settings, cells (or ``weak cells'') have different definitions, but they are easily seen to be pure dimensional in each case.

 The most familiar case is when $\sM$ is an o-minimal expansion of a dense linear order, see \cite{lou-book}.
-Similarly, it follows from \cite[Proposition 4.1,4.3]{SW-tametop} that if $\sM$ is a dp-minimal expansion of a divisible ordered abelian group then the usual order topology is compatible.
+Similarly, it follows from \cite[Propositions 4.1 and 4.3]{SW-tametop} that if $\sM$ is a dp-minimal expansion of a divisible ordered abelian group, then the usual order topology is compatible with dp-rank (and dp-rank agrees with several other natural notions of dimension~\cite[Proposition 2.4]{SW-tametop}).
 This covers the case when $\sM$ is an expansion of an ordered abelian group with weakly o-minimal theory.
-It is shown in Johnson's thesis \cite{Johnson-thesis} that a dp-minimal, non strongly minimal, expansion of a field admits a definable field topology and it is shown in \cite{SW-tametop} that this topology is compatible.
-It follows in particular that a C-minimal expansion of an algebraically closed field, or a P-minimal expansion of a $p$-adically closed field admits a compatible definable topology.
-It was previously shown in \cite{KDL-pmin} that P-minimal expansions of $p$-adically closed fields satisfy the frontier inequality and admit dimensionally pure decompositions.
+It is shown in Johnson's thesis \cite{Johnson-thesis} that if $\sM$ is a dp-minimal, but not strongly minimal, expansion of a field, then $\sM$ admits a canonical non-discrete definable field topology.
+Taking the product topology on $M^n$ for all $n$, it is shown in \cite{SW-tametop} that this topology is compatible with dp-rank.
+This covers the case of a C-minimal expansion of an algebraically closed field or a P-minimal expansion of a $p$-adically closed field.
+It was previously shown in \cite{KDL-pmin} that P-minimal expansions of $p$-adically closed fields satisfy the frontier inequality and admit pure dimensional decompositions.